dschnelldavis/parse-full-name/README.md

 partToReturn (string, optional): the name of a single part to return

   - 'all' (default) = return an object containing all name parts
-  - 'title' = return only the title as a string (or an empty string)
+  - 'title' = return only the title(s) as a string (or an empty string)
   - 'first' = return only the first name as a string (or an empty string)
-  - 'middle' = return only the middle name as a string (or an empty string)
+  - 'middle' = return only the middle name(s) as a string (or an empty string)
   - 'last' = return only the last name as a string (or an empty string)
-  - 'nick' = return only the nickname as a string (or an empty string)
+  - 'nick' = return only the nickname(s) as a string (or an empty string)
-  - 'suffix' = return only the suffix as a string (or an empty string)
+  - 'suffix' = return only the suffix(es) as a string (or an empty string)
   - 'error' = return only the array of parsing error messages (or an empty array)

 fixCase (integer, optional): fix case of output name

-  - 0 = never fix the case, retain and output same case as input name
   - -1 (default) = fix case only if input name is all upper or lowercase
+  - 0 or false = never fix the case (retain and output same case as input name)
-  - 1 = always fix case of output, even if input is mixed case
+  - 1 or true = always fix case of output, even if input is mixed case

 stopOnError (integer, optional): makes parsing errors throw JavaScript errors

-  - 0 (default) = return warnings about potential parsing errors, but continue
+  - 0 or false (default) = return warnings about parsing errors, but continue
-  - 1 = if a parsing error is found, throw a JavaScript error
+  - 1 or true = if a parsing error is found, throw a JavaScript error

 useLongLists (integer, optional): use long prefix, suffix, and title lists

-  - 0 (default) = use default lists (29 prefixes, 19 suffixes, and 16 titles)
+  - 0 or false (default) = use default lists (29 prefixes, 19 suffixes, 16 titles)
-  - 1 = use experimental long lists (97 prefixes, 23 suffixes, and 204 titles)
+  - 1 or true = use experimental long lists (97 prefixes, 23 suffixes, 204 titles)
   Note: The alternate long lists are experimental and have not been tested.
   Be especially careful using the long prefix list, which may incorrectly detect "Ben" as a prefix, which is common in middle-eastern names,